 Whenever you’re looking for an adventurous night out Quebec’s largest city, chances are Montreal will instantly bless you with its abundance of unusual bars and restaurants.
-Montreal just oozes coolness from very street corner and it’s no wonder it sits right behind New York City as the city that holds the most restaurants per capita.
+Montreal just oozes coolness from every street corner and it’s no wonder it sits right behind New York City as the city that holds the most restaurants per capita.
 This means the competition is fierce among businesses forcing them to be unique, singular, and most importantly, memorable.
-In the spirit, we’ve rounded up some of our favorite unusual places in Montreal that will make your night one to remember.
+In the spirit, we’ve rounded up some of our favourite unusual places in Montreal that will make your night one to remember.

 Harry Potter… Nuff’ Said.

 3979 rue Saint-Denis

 The perfect setting for sports nights and if you don’t scare easily, hop on the mechanical bull!

 Candy-based cocktails, the menu made of legos, burlesque decor with a VERY colourful design and dance floor: GIRLS NIGHT OUT!

 One of the only places in Montreal that offer molecular cuisine at an affordable price.